acamann/simple-weather/README.md

 TODO:

+- support cross platform w/ Capacitor
+- set up CI/CD for web
+- set up styled components
 - port over the D3.js visualizations
-- support cross platform w/ Capacitor.

 This repo is a port of a similar app previously developed at https://github.com/acamann/SimpleWeather to originally explore React Native, and Android/iOS development using Expo.